lpsmith/configurator/README.markdown

     runParser :: ConfigParser m => m a -> Config -> (Maybe a, [ConfigError])

+(Here,  `ConfigError` could be an error condition, or it might be more analogous to a warning or informational message;  thus a parser can return a result *and* some `ConfigError`s.)

-Finally,  we could define a `ConfigParser` to read from key1 and key2 by writing
+Finally,  we could define a `ConfigParser` to read from key1 and key2 by writing:

     getKeys :: ConfigParser m => m (Text, Int) getKeys = (,) <$> require "key0" <*> require "key1"

-(Here,  `ConfigError` could be an error condition, or it might be more analogous to a warning or informational message.)

-(\^*Commonly used filesystems are racey software artifacts,  so this is only consistent relative to filesystem reads.
-It's important to point out that `getMap` only avoids introducing more race conditions, but for a complete solution, one would have to take care in the precise system calls used to manipulate the configuration file(s).
-(Most popular text editors should be ok as far as the consistency of a single file, consistent reads of multiple files is trickier.))
+(\*It's important to point out that `getMap` only avoids introducing additional race conditions;  commonly used filesystems are racey software artifacts,  so this is only consistent relative to filesystem reads.
+For a complete solution, one would have to take care in the precise filesystem calls used to manipulate the configuration file(s).
+Most popular text editors should be ok as far as the consistency of a single file, consistent reads of multiple files is trickier.)

 ### Configuration validation